Triply API¶

 Authorization: Bearer TOKEN

-should be replaced by your personal API token (a
+In the above, TOKEN should be replaced by your personal API token (a

 lengthy sequence of characters).
 See Creating an API token for